|

 our

+senses.
 This includes hearing, as every wine poured into the glass has its own

 sound.
 These